-D. Projected Outcome Objectives - Crisis Intervention and Suicide Prevention Services
+C. Projected Outcome Objectives - Crisis Intervention and Suicide Prevention Services

 - a.
 One hundred percent (100%) of individuals seeking crisis counseling and intervention will receive immediate counseling and referral to other services. - b.
-Seventy-five percent (75%) of youth participating in suicide intervention and prevention educational courses will score one hundred percent (100%) on suicide prevention post test.

-C. Data for the above objectives will be collected through telephone logs, counselor notes, attendance rosters and educational surveys.

-- E. Emancipated Foster Youth Outreach and After Care Services The following objectives will be tracked by the Emancipated Foster Youth Program: - a.
-Emancipated Foster Youth Program staff at YFES will document all efforts to locate former foster youth through countywide youth serving agencies.
+Seventy-five percent (75%) of youth participating in suicide intervention and prevention educational courses will score one hundred percent (100%) on suicide prevention post test. - c.
+Data for the above objectives will be collected through telephone logs, counselor notes, attendance rosters and educational surveys. - D. Projected Outcome Objectives Emancipated Foster Youth Outreach and After Care Services: The following objectives will be tracked by the Emancipated Foster Youth Program: - a.
+Emancipated Foster Youth Program staff at Contractor will document all efforts to locate former foster youth through countywide youth serving agencies.
 A quarterly report will indicate the number and type of contact made by staff. - b.
 For actual youth contacted case management and information will be provided.
 Each contact shall be recorded in case records and provided to HSA outlining the number and type of contact and service provided.
-In one year 500 contacts will be documented. - c.
-An annual summary of services and contacts will be provided with a tracking system in place to provide clear ongoing data on the status of each youth contacted. - F. Transitional Housing Placement Program (THPP) The following objectives will be tracked from the Transitional Housing Placement Program: - a.
+In one year five hundred (500) contacts will be documented. - c.
+An annual summary of services and contacts will be provided with a tracking system in place to provide clear ongoing data on the status of each youth contacted.

+E. Projected Outcome Objectives - Transitional Housing Placement Program (THPP)

+The following objectives will be tracked from the Transitional Housing Placement Program:

+- a.
 Develop stable housing for foster youth.
-Maintain 70% capacity in designated residential apartments (or 1533 residential care days annually). - b.
-All youth served will receive intensive case management services including employment, health, education, and mentoring services. - c.
+Maintain seventy percent (70%) capacity in designated residential apartments (or one thousand five hundred thirty three (1533) residential care days annually). - b.
 On a quarterly basis case management records will be surveyed to determine that the above services have been initiated and monitored.
-At the end of one year a summary report will indicate the status of each youth in the program and his/her progress toward independence. - G. Projected Outcome Objectives Daybreak The following outcome objectives will be tracked upon the participant's exit from the shelter component: - a.
+At the end of one year a summary report will indicate the status of each youth in the program and his/her progress toward independence. - F. Projected Outcome Objectives Daybreak The following outcome objectives will be tracked upon the participant's exit from the shelter component: - a.
 Thirty percent (30%) of the youth with individual case plans will complete a job-training program or secure a high school equivalency degree. - b.
-Eighty percent (80%) of the youth with individual case plans will secure and maintain employment. - c.
-Sixty percent (60%) of the youth with individual case plans will transition to a positive living arrangement (independent living, return to family, or Job Corps).
+Eighty percent (80%) of the youth with individual case plans will secure and maintain employment or maintain appropriate school enrollment. - c.
+Sixty percent (60%) of the youth with individual case plans will transition to a positive living arrangement (independent living, return to family, or Job Corps). - d.

-d.
 Eighty percent (80%) of the occupancy units will be filled through the term of the Agreement.